A sandy pathway through dunes with tall grass on either side and a wooden fence on the left, under a mostly clear sky.

 I am also a qualified and experienced clinical supervisor, supporting the work of other therapists, and I am professionally accredited by the National Counselling and Psychotherapy Society.

-What is your own Spiritual or Philosophical perspective?
+What is your own philosophical perspective?

 My perspective has been shaped by many influences, beginning with my training in person-centred therapy.
 This taught me to understand us as deeply relational beings, shaped throughout life by the quality of our relationships.
 At the heart of my work is the therapeutic relationship itself, offering a safe and caring space in which growth can continue to unfold.

 I am also influenced by Buddhist and Yogic philosophies, which emphasise awareness and cultivating a kinder, more accepting relationship with ourselves, others, and life as it is.
-These ideas sit closely alongside Stoic philosophy, which reminds us that while pain, loss, and fear are an inevitable part of being human, we often have more choice in how we relate to these experiences than we realise.

 What inspired the concept of The Path Practice?